am-derrick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions makes a directory and grants permissions 751 13-change_group changes group owner of the file hello to holberton 100-change_owner_and_group changes the owner to betty and group owner to holberton for all files and directories
+12-directory_permissions makes a directory and grants permissions 751 13-change_group changes group owner of the file hello to holberton 100-change_owner_and_group changes the owner to betty and group owner to holberton for all files and directories 101-symbolic_link_permissions changes owner and group owner of _hello to betty and holberton respectively